CKs-Technology-News/PrivacyTools/README.md

 - [Inventaire](https://inventaire.io/) – A libre volunteer-run book lending site where you can make friends and create collaborative libraries together.
 You can make lists of books you want to lend to friends, and browse other friends’ lists.
 - [inventaire](https://inventaire.io/welcome?__nojs) – This is the space where the community shares knowledge about inventaire and books.
 - [Kobo](https://www.kobo.com/) – The site doesn’t include any official way to separate the DRM from DRM-free titles, but you can search for [DRM-free eBooks through our unofficial Kobo search page](https://switching.software/tools/kobo-search/).
-- [Libreture](https://www.libreture.com/) – Libreture is a Goodreads-style site which lets you store and organise your DRM-free eBooks online, browse DRM-free bookshops, discover new titles and share reading lists.
+- [Libreture](https://www.libreture.com/) – Libreture is a Goodreads-style site which lets you store and organize your DRM-free eBooks online, browse DRM-free bookshops, discover new titles and share reading lists.
 - [Open Library](https://openlibrary.org/) – Open Library is a Goodreads-style site where you can share reading lists, track your own book collection, borrow and download eBooks, and contribute to a catalogue of all books ever published.
 - Local Bookshops
 - Public Domain eBooks such as [Project Gutenberg](https://www.gutenberg.org/), [Internet Archive Books](https://archive.org/details/texts), [Feedbooks Public Domain](http://www.feedbooks.com/publicdomain), [Standard eBooks](https://standardebooks.org/), [StandardeBooks](https://standardebooks.org/), [Faded Page](https://www.fadedpage.com/) and [Wikisource](https://en.wikisource.org/).